tonipanacek/transmodernity/src/film/about.md

 - film
 layout: layouts/default.njk
 bgImage: TM3
+cssClass: about
 ---
 ## TRANSMODERNITY - THE NEW NOW

 By Lula Dahringer & Halea Isabelle Kala
 2019 / 92 minutes

 A documentary about changemakers that challenge and transform the current system by exploring new possibilities for transitioning into a new paradigm with alternative social, economic and cultural approaches.
 Transmodernity is the new now.